 Archive - 2014

-See more in Sunday's Daily Times Leader.
+See more in Friday's issue of Daily Times Leader

 Carter Funeral Home is in charge of arrangements.